ViennaTools/ViennaPS/examples/neutralTransportCylinder/README.md

-# Neutral Transport Quarter Cylinder
+# Neutral Transport Cylinder

 This example is a neutral-species transport benchmark for a high-aspect-ratio cylindrical opening.
 It is intended to compare ViennaPS ray tracing against the neutral transport model described by Panagopoulos and Lill (https://doi.org/10.1116/6.0002468), while using the generic ViennaPS geometry and flux-engine infrastructure.

 The example currently runs a diagnostic flux calculation and prints the bottom transmission probability.
-The actual level-set advection section is available in `neutralTransportQuarterCylinder.cpp`, but is commented out.
+The actual level-set advection section is available in `neutralTransportCylinder.cpp`, but is commented out.

 ## Geometry

-The geometry is generated with `ps::MakeHole` in 3D quarter-cylinder mode:
+The geometry is generated with `ps::MakeHole` in 3D cylinder mode:

 ```cpp
 ps::MakeHole<NumericType, D>(